 VIANA DO CASTELO/CABEDELO

 This is Northern Portugal’s best kiteboarding spot.
-Cabedelo is a long beach facing a huge with loads of safe launching space and very few obstacles to worry about.
+Cabedelo is a long beach facing a huge forest with loads of safe launching space and very few obstacles to worry about.
 There are two piers here, which create a mellow flatish spot to play around while being covered from the waves.

 If it’s waves,you’re looking for, Cabedelo won’t let you down.
 Clean breakers roll through the bay virtually all year round; if you want to experience the waves at their best, come during the full moon.

 When you’re done playing around in the waves at Cabedelo, there’s a wealth of other kite beaches within a stone’s throw of Viana do Castelo; Esposende is definitely one worth checking out and it’s actually the place where we have done our Kitesurfing initiation.